Body Composition and Weight Training for Ironman Athletes

-If you are a runner the smaller you are, the better.
-That's why you see runners so thin they look like they just stepped out of a concentration camp.
+If you are a runner, the smaller you are, the better.
 Swimmers carry a little mass, and they need that in order to swim well.
 I've seen many pro triathletes ruin their season getting too small, too lean and killing their ability to swim at all.
 Cycling is a balance, you want to be lean but too small and you lose power.

 So, triathlon is unique and in particular Ironman triathlon is unique.

 If you look at the top men over years who race well over the Ironman distance in their off season, or in their natural build, they are a little bigger guys.
 Chris McCormack, Peter Reid, Dave Scott, Ben Hoffman.
 All these guys, if you go back and look at their really old pictures from when they started, they are all pretty "big" guys, and get a bit bigger in the off season.